ContactSign inSign up

 }

-Reference the stylesheet in Storybook’s preview-head.html configuration to load the font from the local path.
+Reference the stylesheet in Storybook’s preview-head.html configuration file to load the font from the local path.

 <link rel="stylesheet" type="text/css" href="/yourfontface.css">

 This technique loads a local font file during development and testing in Storybook.
-Meanwhile your users still load the font from the CDN in production.
+Meanwhile, your users are still loading the font from the CDN in production.

 Solution C: Check fonts have loaded in a loader